What is Life Insurance?

 Life cover normally applies immediately for any cause of death, whether accident or illness, with the exception of suicide occurring within the first 13 months.

 For those not eligible for full life cover there are limited Accidental Death or Accident Only Life insurance policies available which only cover death resulting from an accident.
-However according to a 2016 report from AIHW accidents account for only around 8% of total deaths.
+However according to the Australian Institute of Health and Welfare accidents account for only around 8% of total deaths.

 Life insurance premiums generally increase each year as you get older (i.e. are stepped), however level premiums are also available.